sebastiansam55/uinput-macropad/README.md

 Note the liberal usage of the sleep function.
 They could probably be tuned to make the macro go faster but I'm more concerned with reliability over speed.
 10 steps with a 0.25 delay is 2.5 seconds.
 Compared to the 10+ it takes me otherwise (not to mention remembering what the names of the plugins are) it is a definite win.

+## Logitech MX Master 3 mods
+I have a config file in this repo (logimxmaster3.json) that describes some remaps that I find useful.
+It's self explanatory if you've programmed it. macros on layer1:
+* copy - remaps the "back" button to be ctrl C via the "keycomb" functionality, basically it presses down ctrl then c and then releases in the same order.
+This makes a ctrl-c function that is nearly indistinguishable from genine ones.
+* paste - remaps the "forward" button to send ctrl V via the "keycomb" functionality.
+* hscoll - converts the side way scroll wheel to do arrow keys.
+The best part is that the arrow keys will essentially scroll any where the regular hscroll would but it comes with the added benefit of it passing through virtualbox and any RDP client I have tried.
+* disablehscroll - disposes of the scroll events that are normally sent.

+Pretty cool if I do say so myself

 ## Notes:

 The program is written based on my [uinput-keyboard-mapper]() meaning it is able to survive device disconnects.

+## TODO:
+Suggestions welcome!

+Prebuilt configs that are general enough to have mass appeal can be added as PRs if any one is adventerous enough to do so.

+## Breaking changes
+Nothing is guarnteed compatibitly wise

 ## Too complicated?